John Amadu Bangura: Early life

 In 1964, Bangura became commanding officer of the First Battalion the Royal Sierra Leone Regiment, attaining the rank of lieutenant-colonel.
 These promotions were preceded or followed by several successful courses in various military training centers in the United Kingdom.
 One such course was the All Arms Division Course for substantive Majors in the British Army.

-In 1966 Bangura was posted to attend the Joint Services Staff College (UK) (J.S.S.C.) in Latimer, Buckinghamshire, and became a fellow of the college.
+In 1966, Bangura was posted to attend the Joint Services Staff College (UK) (J.S.S.C.) in Latimer, Buckinghamshire, and became a fellow of the college.
 In the same year, he was promoted to the rank of full colonel.

-After a period of successful military career, he was arrested and detained at Pademba Road Prisons prior to the March 1967 general elections by David Lansana under orders from Albert Margai.
-He was, however, released in March that year by Brigadier Andrew Juxon-Smith and appointed counsellor and head of the chancery at the Sierra Leone Embassy in Washington D.C.
+After a period of successful military career, he was arrested and detained at Pademba Road Prisons prior to the March 1967 general elections by David Lansana under orders from Sir Albert Margai.
+He was, however, released in March that year by Brigadier Andrew Juxon-Smith and appointed counsellor and head of the chancery at the Sierra Leonean Embassy in Washington D.C.

-While in the US, he was given orders by John Karefa-Smart to go to Guinea with Siaka Steven to train in guerrilla techniques.
+While in the US, he was given orders by John Karefa-Smart to go to Guinea with Siaka Stevens to train in guerrilla techniques.
 He mysteriously disappeared from his post to become chairman of the National Interim Council (NIC) which brought back civilian rule after a successful takeover of power from the military junta, the National Reformation Council (NRC) in 1968.
 He became commander of the First Battalion of the Royal Sierra Leone Regiment, and of the Royal Sierra Leone Military Forces after this operation.
-On 1 May 1969, he was promoted to the rank of brigadier and honored in the 1970 New Year Honours with the C.B.E.
+On 1 May 1969, he was promoted to the rank of brigadier and honoured in the 1970 New Year Honours with the C.B.E.
 (Commander of the Order of the British Empire) (Military Division).
 Brigadier John Amadu Bangura's thorough military training and great experience made him what he was a rare soldier.

 He was married and had eight children.